 However, if you are one of those rare angels who can orgasm from penetrative sex or if you have the best orgasms from a combination of penetration and external stimulation (like me!), you may want to stick to positions where you’re lying down—that whole gravity thing is no joke.
 Missionary is a classic for a reason; spooning is a great option to control the angle and depth of penetration, and especially nice for working out some of those cramps.

-No matter how you choose to do it, there are a number of benefits that not enough people are talking about.
-The orgasm itself, for some women, can be super-charged, thanks to the extra blood flow to your vulva, heightening sensitivity.
+No matter how you choose to do it, there are a number of benefits that people aren’t talking about.
+For some women, the orgasm itself can be super-charged thanks to the extra blood flow to your vulva, which heightens sensitivity.
 That blood flow can enhance sex but can also sometimes make sex painful—and this can vary from woman to woman, cycle to cycle, even day to day.
 The best news for those who are beleaguered monthly with menstrual symptoms?
 The hormones released during orgasm help soothe cramps and, according to a 2013 study, reduce migraine and cluster headaches in some people.
 Additionally, orgasmic contractions in your uterus can help shed your uterine lining, giving you a shorter and more pleasant period.

 Of course, you still need to take precautions.
-Just because we think of menstruation as the end of a woman’s cycle, there is still another one coming right up after it.
+Just because we think of menstruation as the end of a woman’s cycle, there is still another one coming right up.
 So keep using your regular forms of birth control (and possibly an additional one, if you rely on the Pill), as it is still possible to get pregnant.

 More good news: the squeamishness around periods does seem to lessen with age, among people of all genders.
 “No grown dude is gonna say no,” said Lyla, 33.
 “The older guys get, they’re just like, wet is wet.”
-As people mature into themselves, often, there’s an acceptance of the slippery, slimy, sometimes unexpected release of bodily fluids that are a part of sex, regardless of the time of the month.
-And with that acceptance comes a whole host of benefits and potential for fun.
+Often as people mature into themselves, there’s an acceptance of the slippery, slimy, sometimes unexpected release of bodily fluids that are a part of sex—regardless of the time of the month.
+And with that comes acceptance, and a whole host of benefits and potential for fun.